Utah Administrative Code

 (7) Maximum room occupancy shall be one mother and her newborn infant or infants.

-(9) Patient rooms shall provide each patient a wardrobe, closet, or locker, having minimum clear dimensions of 24 inches by 20 inches, suitable for hanging full-length garments.
+(9) Birth rooms shall provide each patient a wardrobe, closet, or locker, having minimum clear dimensions of 24 inches by 20 inches, suitable for hanging full-length garments.
 A clothes rod and adjustable shelf shall be provided.

 (c) All toilet room fixtures shall be handicapped accessible and shall have grab bars in compliance with ADA/ABA-AG.